A Tulum Bachelorette Party Guide to Plan Your Trip

 If you're looking for a weekend that has it all—surf, sand, good food, great drinks, and plenty of opportunities to unwind—consider a Tulum bachelorette party.
-This isn't your Cancun spring break destination: The hot spot on Mexico's Yucatan Peninsula is a great Caribbean-style destination, without going island hopping.
-This is the perfect place for bridal parties looking for a warm weather destination with fewer crowds and more upscale venues—and plenty of sightseeing to be had, too.
+This isn't your Cancun spring break destination: The hot spot on Mexico's Yucatan Peninsula is a great Caribbean-style bachelorette destination, without going island hopping.
+This is the perfect place for bridal parties looking for a warm-weather destination with fewer crowds and more upscale venues—and plenty of sightseeing to be had, too.

 A Tulum, Mexico bachelorette party has a little bit of everything on offer.
 Looking to sunbathe and take a dip in the Caribbean Sea?
 Check.
 Want to take in famous sites?
 Check.
-Seeking good food and a lively nightlifea lively nightlife?
+Seeking good food and lively nightlife?
 Check.
 Craving a bit of pampering?
 Check.
 Whatever you do: Don't forget to outfit your crew in swag from The Knot Shop and book a photographer to take pics of the group on the beach.

 For the History Buffs

 One of the most incredible sites to see in Tulum is actually more than 1,000 years old.
 With a number of Mayan civilization ruins around Tulum—the largest and most popular being Chichen Itza—you'll be able to soak in history in a truly incredible way.

 Along with white sand beaches and warm waters, there are other ways to experience Tulum's water scene.
 For starters, visit the cenotes of Tulum, Mexico's famous sinkholes that you can swim, dive, or snorkel in (and sometimes see fossils and artifacts).
 There are also coastal diving opportunities and even the chance to swim with sea turtles.